iconodo/mice-nmen/README.md

 ## II.- `... of heaven and earth`
 ### Or how to avoid forcing the desired caravan of solutions camel into the needle of sciences-religions dialogues:

-3. `Heaven...
+1. `Heaven...
 I'm in heaven` - beyond severe "sight damaging"... and the `actual "cars not so sexy anymore" cause they all look like the "toys" depicted in` [Short History of RMI HyperCars](http://www.autoblog.com/2007/01/05/a-short-history-of-the-rmi-hypercar-ultralight-vehicle-concept/)

-    * RMI's credo's fragment `Would there be tradeoffs in performance or styling?
+    * RMI's credo's fragment: `Would there be tradeoffs in performance or styling?
 The fundamental thesis underlying the Hypercar® concept is that high fuel efficiency and low emissions can be achieved without compromising the car's marketable features (such as performance) and without imposing burdensome constraints on its body styling.
 RMI bases its fuel-efficiency modeling on a vehicle